Source path

 <MyAddressControl count="${user.addresses.size}"/>

-In this example, addresses is of type ListProperty<Address>.
-Since ListProperty<Address> implements ObservableValue<ObservableList<Address>>, the expression user.addresses would select the contained ObservableList<Address> value.
-Consequently, .size would select the ObservableList.size() method, returning an int.
-Since ObservableList.size() is not an observable property, the binding will not work as expected when the number of addresses in the list changes.
+In this example, addresses is a ListProperty<Address>.
+Since ListProperty<Address> implements ObservableValue<ObservableList<Address>>, the expression user.addresses selects the contained ObservableList<Address>.
+Consequently, .size selects the ObservableList.size() method, returning an int.
+Since the expression depends on the content of an observable collection, it is automatically re-evaluated when addresses are added or removed from the list.

 Unlike the member selection operator, the observable selection operator can also be placed in front of the first path segment.
 For example, ${::addresses.size} is a valid expression if addresses is an ObservableValue.